prezi/lunchie/README.md

     % git push heroku master
     % heroku ps:scale app=1

+Also you need to set deployment_mode variable in the AppConfig file to [deployment_server].

 If you run into any problems, checkout Heroku's [docs](https://devcenter.heroku.com/articles/getting-started-with-nodejs-o).

 You'll need to edit the `Procfile` to set the name of your hubot.